-Ex-Trump aide Navarro will stand trial on contempt charges
+Ex-Trump aide Peter Navarro will stand trial on contempt charges

 Mr Navarro is charged with ignoring a subpoena from the House January 6 select committee

-Former Trump White House trade advisor Peter Navarro will stand trial next month for allegedly wilfully defying a congressional subpoena after a federal judge in Washington rejected arguments that he was properly following an executive privilege claim from former president Donald Trump.
+Former Trump White House trade advisor Peter Navarro will stand trial next month for allegedly wilfully defying a congressional subpoena after he claimed he was merely following an executive privilege claim from former president Donald Trump.

-In a ruling delivered aloud from the bench and first reported by Politico, Judge Amit Mehta said Mr Navarro’s claim to have been instructed by Mr Trump to invoke executive privilege during a 20 February 2022 phone call was not accurate.
+Judge Amit Mehta said Mr Navarro’s claim to have been instructed by Mr Trump to invoke executive privilege during a 20 February 2022 phone call was not accurate in a ruling delivered aloud from the bench and first reported by Politico.

 Mr Navarro had argued that an assertion of executive privilege by Mr Trump over a subpoena from a House select subcommittee on the coronavirus response also applied to a subpoena he later received from the House January 6 select committee — the compulsory process he is charged with ignoring.